 - Regulated revenue comprises income from aviation services which arise from income from passenger services charges, security fees as well as aircraft landing and parking fees. - Unregulated revenue consists of PRM charges, income from ground handling charges, certain car parking revenue, income from VIP services as well as meteorological services and other income. - Revenue from leases reflects all income from renting office, retail, food and beverage, and advertising space including commissions based on sales as well as income from renting car parks.
-The accounting policies for this revenue stream are addressed under "Leases" below
+The accounting policies for this revenue stream are addressed in Note 40.19 below.

-The remainder of this Note addresses the following revenue from contracts with customers - regulated revenue and unregulated revenue.
+The remainder of this note addresses the following revenue from contracts with customers - regulated revenue and unregulated revenue.